Clay10J/dotfiles/README.md

 ### 1. 1Password CLI Installation

-You must install and sign in to the 1Password CLI before running the bootstrap script.
+You must install the 1Password CLI before running the bootstrap script.
 Follow the instructions for your platform:

 ### Debian/Ubuntu